mjamesd/urban-giggle/client/src/pages/USERNOTES.md

 # Hunt Pages (USER)

 Hunts.js -- the list of available hunts to select -- this will have a hard programmed explore and indulge page
-- need to add authentication
+- need to add authentication -- DONE
-- need to query the hunts and display onto cards
+- need to query the hunts and display onto cards -- DONE

 Hunt.js -- inside the selected hunt -- displaying the individual hunt items
 - need to add authentication -- DONE
-- need to populate the items via params from the hunts.js page when they select hunt title. -- query in place!
+- need to populate the items via params from the hunts.js page when they select hunt title. -- query in place! -- DONE!

-/Seattle/Explore.js -- same as hunt.js but hard targetted the seattle explore hunt page
-- need to add authentication
-- have template just need to create file and pull explore hunt data into it

-/Seattle/Indulge.js -- same as the hunt.js but hard targetted to seattle indulge hunt page
-- need to add authentication
-- have template just need to create file and pull indulge hunt data into it

-/Spokane/Explore.js -- same as hunt.js but hard targetted the spokane explore hunt page
-- need to add authentication
-- have template just need to create file and pull explore hunt data into it

-/Spokane/Indulge.js -- same as hunt.js but hard targetted the spokane indulge hunt page
-- need to add authentication
-- have template just need to create file and pull indulge hunt data into it
+- Create the explore and indulge hunts dynamically -- Done

 # Hunt Item Pages (USER)